2xmax/NLapack/README.md

 How to create a simple application in Visial Studio (2010 or 2012)

-* Create a new console application (File->New Project->Visual C#->Windows->Console Application)
+1. Create a new console application (File->New Project->Visual C#->Windows->Console Application)
-* Add reference to NLapack.dll.
-There are two ways
+2. Add reference to NLapack.dll.
+There are two ways:
-- Using NuGet (the most easist)
+    - Using NuGet (the most easist).<br/>
 If you are familiar with NuGet (if not, reading of this [doc](https://nuget.org/packages/NLapack/1.0.14/Download) may be very useful) you can simply install [NLapack package](https://nuget.org/packages/NLapack).
     - Manually
-        1.Right click on References->Add Reference->Browse
+        * Right click on References->Add Reference->Browse, select the NLapack.dll
-        2.Build the project
+        * Build the project
-        3. Copy blas_win32.*, lapack_win32.* unmanaged libraries to the output binary folder (e.g. Debug or Release)
+        * Copy blas_win32.*, lapack_win32.* unmanaged libraries to the output binary folder (e.g. Debug or Release)
-* Paste the following code
+3. Create a new console application (File->New Project->Visual C#->Windows->Console Application)

 ```csharp
 using System;